StephanSST/chicken-farm/README.md

 ### Epic v1: Chicken scale recognizes weight change and sends message about state (which chicken, an egg) via Messenger

-* address fliegender Wechsel with tare bug
-* check logs; observer and service log twice
+* understand mqtt, qos, retain and create tasks to adopt
 * implement calibrate
 * write tests and mocks for mqtt client
 * correct shutdown of mqtt user
+* map log path to file system in Docker
+* ping message to check scale
+* endpoint to display state and messages

 ## TODO List Arduino